Skip to main content

 Project managers create requirements for the project either in a project requirements document or in user stories.

 Refer to the Statement of Work (SOW) and client notes when you're creating the requirements document.
 You also need to understand the overall business needs of the project.
-Your requirements and user stories should reflect the project scope and the overall why reason the project is happening.
+Your requirements and user stories should reflect the project scope and the overall reason why the project is happening.

 If you have a good grasp of the strategy behind the project, you'll be able to answer most questions from the team or other stakeholders and provide strategic guidance to the team without waiting for additional input on items that don’t require a customer decision.